nathanlane/industrialpolicyclass/lectureone.md

 We used Dani Rodrik's short article on the _second best_ policy making to then think about the circumstances underlying industrial policy interventions: market failures.

-Many of the readings on the course list and many reviews of industrial policy try to review, catalogue, and organise coherent taxonomies of market failures that underpin their application.
+Many of the readings on the course list and many reviews of industrial policy try to review, catalog, and organise coherent taxonomies of market failures that underpin their application.
 The taxonomy I present is _ad hoc_ and _loose_.
 Mainly for the purposes of organising the class content.

 This is just meant to be illustrative.
 In general, the more I think about market failures, the harder I find it to organise them in analytically clean ways.